-Pillow tops are the latest craze in bed retailers offering cloud-like sleeping experiences, hotel-style beds and the ultimate in decadence.
 The problem is pillow tops can severely reduce the lifespan of your bed and once they compress, that’s it you’re stuck with it.
 Leading to only one solution Read on to find out how to avoid pillowtop problems with this mattress guide to avoid settling for a poor mattress choice.